Skip to main content

 /var/lang/python310/bin/python3.10 manage.py collectstatic --noinput

-# Start Up the Django Application
+# Start up the Django Application

 /var/lang/python310/bin/python3.10 manage.py runserver 0.0.0.0:9000

-Grant execute permission to the startup script:
+Grant execute permissions to the startup script:

 chmod +x scf_bootstrap